adam-hanna/goal-seek/README.md

 ## Usage

-The package exports one function, `goalSeek` as a default export.
-The function takes one object argument of the type:
+The package exports two error types, the function parameter type and one function, `goalSeek` as a default export:

 ```typescript
 export const IsNanError = TypeError('resulted in NaN');